nuitrcs/SQL_workshops/intermediate_sql.md

 ### Exercise 9

 a) Create a CTE to list the patient\_ids of patients admitted in 2019, and then use it to retrieve first\_name, last\_name, and city of these patients from the patients table.
 b) Using a CTE, find the number of admissions each doctor has attended.
 Then, list each doctor\_id, first\_name, last\_name, and the admission count.
-Only show doctors who have attended more than 5 admissions.
+Only show doctors who have attended more than 200 admissions.

 ## Window Functions

-Window functions allow you to perform calculations across a set of rows that are related to the current row, without collapsing rows into a single result (in contrast to aggregate functions).
-They’re helpful when you need calculations like running totals, rank, or moving averages.
+Window functions are special functions that let you perform calculations across a group of related rows while still keeping each row separate.
+Unlike aggregate functions (like `SUM` or `COUNT`), which combine multiple rows into one result, window functions keep all rows in your result and add extra calculated data to each.

+For example, you can use window functions to:

+- Calculate running totals: Add up values row by row, showing the total so far for each row.
+- Rank rows: Assign a ranking number to each row based on certain criteria.
+- Find moving averages: Calculate the average of a specific number of rows (like the last 3 rows) for each row.

+Window functions are useful when you need calculations like these, but you still want to see all the original rows in your output.

-In SQL, a window function is typically paired with an `OVER` clause, which defines the "window" of rows to include in the calculation.
+A window function is paired with an `OVER` clause, which defines the "window" of rows to include in the calculation.

 ### Basic Syntax